Raster Data Handling with Rasterio: Production Workflows & Pipelines

 Efficient Raster I/O & Metadata Inspection

 Efficient raster ingestion requires understanding affine transformations, CRS definitions, and band indexing.
 Unlike legacy GDAL bindings, Rasterio provides a Pythonic context manager approach that guarantees file handles are closed and resources are released.
-For spatial alignment tasks, developers often pair raster arrays with GeoPandas DataFrames Explained to synchronize vector boundaries with pixel grids, ensuring accurate spatial joins and attribute mapping.
+For spatial alignment tasks, developers often pair raster arrays with GeoPandas DataFrames Explained to synchronize vector boundaries with pixel grids.

 import rasterio